getodk/docs/odk1-src/central-install-digital-ocean.rst

 Starting up ODK Central
 -----------------------

-Now, we want to run your new ODK server software.
-But we don't want to only run it once: if we do that, then if your machine crashes or restarts, the software won't start back up.
-We want to tell the machine to always run the server.
-To teach it to do this, we have to copy a file to the right spot.
-To do this, run ``cp files/docker-compose@.service /etc/systemd/system``.

-Once that's done, run ``systemctl start docker-compose@central`` (type it in and press **Enter**) to start Docker, which will then load the ODK server.
+Now, run ``docker-compose up -d`` to start the server software.
 The first time you start it, it will take a while to set itself up.
 Once you give it a few minutes and you have input control again, you'll want to see whether everything is running correctly:

- - To see if Docker itself is working correctly, you can run ``systemctl status docker-compose@central``.
-If you see text that says ``Active: active (running)`` then everything is working great.
-If not, give it some time: it may take many minutes for it to set itself up for the first time.
- - To see if ODK has finished loading inside of Docker, run ``docker-compose ps``.
+ - To see if ODK has finished loading, run ``docker-compose ps``.
 Under the ``State`` column, you will want to see text that reads ``Up (healthy)``.
 If you see ``Up (health: starting)``, give it a few minutes.
 If you see some other text, something has gone wrong.
  - If your domain name has started working, you can visit it in a web browser to check that you get the ODK Central management website.

-Once we're finally sure that everything is working, run ``systemctl enable docker-compose@central``.
-This will make sure the ODK server is always running, even if something goes wrong or the machine reboots.

 You're almost done!
 All you have to do is create an Administrator account so that you can log into Central.